 The University contributes to the Local Government Pension Scheme (LGPS) on behalf of all eligible staff who have elected to join the scheme.

 This pension fund is a defined benefit scheme and as its assets and liabilities can be separately identified by the scheme's actuary these are reported within the financial statements.
-The University's share of the deficit in the scheme has increased in 2016 by £4.4m to £28.6m (2015: increased from £18.9m to £24.2m).
+The University's share of the deficit in the scheme decreased by £11.09m to £17.48m (2016: increased by £4.4m to £28.6m).
 The pension reserve is shown separately in the Balance Sheet, and reflects the level at which the scheme assets fail to cover the present value of liabilities.